 The contribution requirements of OTRS are at an established rate determined by Oklahoma Statute and are not based on actuarial calculations.
 Employees are required to contribute 7% of their annual compensation.
 The University pays the employee contributions as a pre-tax benefit to the employees.
-The University's contribution rate is 8.55% for the years ended June 30, 2021 and 2020.
-The University's contributions to OTRS in 2021, including both the employer share and the employee share, was approximately \$3.4 million, equal to the required contributions.
-In addition, the state of Oklahoma also contributed 5% of state revenues from sales, use, and individual income taxes to OTRS.
-The amounts contributed on-behalf of the University and recognized in the University's statement of revenues, expenses, and changes in net position as both revenues and compensation and employee benefit expense in 2021 was \$1,337,326.
+The University's contribution rate is 8.55% for the year ended June 30, 2022.
+The University's contributions to OTRS in 2022, including both the employer share and the employee share, were approximately \$3,300,000, equal to the required contributions.
+In addition, the State of Oklahoma also contributed 5% of state revenues from sales, use, and individual income taxes to OTRS.
+The amounts contributed on behalf of the University and recognized in the University's statement of revenues, expenses, and changes in net position as both revenues and compensation and employee benefit expense in 2022 were \$1,071,198.
 These on-behalf payments do not meet the definition of a special funding situation.